Skip to content

 });

-Here each handler receives the destructured input directly rather than the action wrapper — the most concise form when you don’t need action.context.
+Here each handler gets the input directly (already destructured) instead of the full action object — the shortest form, for when you don’t need action.context.

 });